-The Office shall be constructed to National Building By-laws for permanent buildings approved by the Engineer and shall be constructed of strong, durable and weatherproof materials with walls, ceilings and floors adequately insulated against heat and cold.
+The Office shall be of a design and construction approved by the Engineer and shall be constructed of strong, durable and weatherproof materials with walls, ceilings and floors adequately insulated against heat and cold.

-The Office shall have a floor area of 220 square metres.
-The Office shall be provided with equipment and furniture detailed under the following Clauses.
+The Office shall have a floor area of at least 120 square metres and shall be provided with equipment and furniture detailed under the following clauses.
 The Office shall have burglar proofing to all windows and external doors.